-- All appointment interviews are to be held in visual and aural privacy. - You are not required to state the nature of your enquiry in front of others. - All documents and records will be held securely (see the Service Privacy Policy). - Service staff will not discuss your case with staff outside of the Service unless by by exception (see section 8.4). - Referrals are made only with your knowledge and consent.
+- All appointment interviews are to be held in visual and aural privacy. - You are not required to state the nature of your enquiry in front of others. - All documents and records will be held securely (see the Service Privacy Policy). - Service staff will not discuss your case with staff outside of the Service. - Referrals are made only with your knowledge and consent.